Esri/storymap-cascade/README.md

 Yes.
 If you have customized the application and deployed it on your server, you don't need to copy it multiple times, edit index.html and paste a different application ID for each story you want to publish.

 Instead edit `index.html`, locate the `configOptions` section and fill the `authorizedOwners` property with the ArcGIS Online or Portal for ArcGIS login of the owner(s) of the story you want to use.
-This make possible for the application to display any of stories created by the specified user(s) through an URL parameter.
+This makes it possible for the application to display any of stories created by the specified user(s) through an URL parameter.

 Example of the same application displaying two stories:
  * http://myserver.com/Cascade/index.html?appid=c7ad1a55de0247a68454a76f251225a4
  * http://myserver.com/Cascade/index.html?appid=c7ad1a55de0247a68454a76f251225a5

 ## Configuration
-In addition to the configuration offered by the builder, the file `app/config.js` provide various additional settings.
+In addition to the configuration offered by the builder, the file `app/config.js` provides various additional settings.
 This is for example the place where you can override some settings like the list of Geocoder services to be used (changes override ArcGIS Online or your Organization default settings).
 See the documentation provided in that file for more details.

 ## Customize the look and feel